 - Alkali Flat Trail – 5 mile strenuous round trip hike.
 This is the one we did.
 We mostly tried to walk in a direction with the least amount of people and carried our sleds out there with us too.

 Note: There is no shade.
 If the weather is over 85 degrees F, it is not recommended to hike.
 People have died from the heat.
 Also, carry at least a gallon of water per person.

 Like the way I styled myself?
 Summer maxi dress + hiking boots!

-One thing that you should try while at White Sands National Park is sand sledding (though you should do it at your own risk, because we both took a tumble)!
+One thing that you should try while at White Sands National Park is sand sledding.
 You can pick up a cheaply made and overpriced sled at the gift shop, or get a more solid one online.
 This sled is from REI, so if you try it and it doesn’t work out well for you, you can always return it within a year.
 Don’t forget to get wax too.
-We had so much fun sledding that we almost missed sunset!
+We had so much fun sledding that we almost missed sunset.

 - Bring a wide angle lens if you want to capture the grandness of the dunes.
 We shot our photos with a 35mm but could have gone wider.

 - A small handy tripod is nice to have in case you want to take any longer exposure shots.

 - If it’s windy, be careful not to expose your camera to too much sand.
 It gets in everything and can scratch up your lenses.

 - For more general photography tips, sign up for our newsletter here.
 We have a lot of resources that will be coming out soon!

 What to Pack for White Sands New Mexico